Seven signs you’ve outgrown your CMS

 Taking a day or more to make updates in a cumbersome CMS might work with one product in one market, but is a completely inefficient workflow when companies need to add multiple products with content that is customized to different devices and localities.

 Failure to scale can also occur when the CMS limits developers’ ability to choose the best languages and tools for their projects.
 Many developers say major CMS platforms are coded in a way that hinders their ability to build applications that scale, according to software engineer Dan Webb, in his blog post on B2Interactive “Framework or CMS better for web development.”

 Is your organization is suffering from one (or many) of these common signs of CMS frustration?

 Here’s the good news: there’s a solution to your headache that has the potential to transform your workflows and drastically reduce your time to market.

-Contentful is an API-first solution that provides flexible, modular content infrastructure that easily plugs into the modern technology stack and powers content across a company’s entire digital portfolio from one central hub.
+Contentful is an API-first solution that provides a flexible, modular content platform that easily plugs into the modern technology stack and powers content across a company’s entire digital portfolio from one central hub.

 Editors and developers enjoy interfaces that fit their individual work styles, and no longer have to waste time on workflow inefficiencies, freeing them to spend more time focusing on their best work and on ideating the next big thing.

 Talk to one of our experts today.
 Or, learn from other brands that outgrew their CMSes and found a better solution.
-This ebook offers 14 examples of how companies and agencies are leveraging Contentful to rapidly ship digital products and beat their competitors to market.
+This white paper offers examples of how companies and agencies are leveraging Contentful to rapidly ship digital products and beat their competitors to market.